Prepare Windows PE peer cache to reduce WAN traffic in System Center Configuration Manager

 Requirements for a client to use a Windows PE Peer Cache source

 For clients to use a Windows PE Peer Cache source, they must meet the following requirements:

 The Configuration Manager client must be able to communicate across the following ports on your network:

 Port for the initial network broadcast to find a peer cache source.
-By default, this is port 8004.
+By default, this is UDP port 8004.